MissVeronica/um-account-privacy-control/README.md

 # UM Account Privacy Control
 Extension to Ultimate Member to Manage Account and Directory Privacy from the backend in the WP All Users page.

-Account and Directory Privacy settings for Registration.
+Account Privacy settings for Registration.

+Redirect URL when trying to access a Private User Page.

 ## WP All Users page
 1. Users Account Privacy setting display in an Account column and the User Account Privacy setting can be changed via the UM Actions dropdown menu.